CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-2/Self-Paced Materials/1_Digital Service Methods, Roles, and Sources of Supply.md

 * [DevSecOps is Improving CX at GSA, VA](https://govciomedia.com/devsecops-is-improving-cx-at-gsa-va/)

 ### Discussion (optional)
->Note for vendors: this is an optional self-paced learning activity in the LMS.

 How can DevSecOps improve the security of government digital services?

 Think about recent challenges in federal cybersecurity.
 Consider the impact of automation, early testing, and collaboration.

-Share one example or idea in the discussion forum section.
+Share one example or idea with your cohort.

 ## Design \+ DevSecOps: The power combo